hieutdle/hieutdle.gitbook.io/books/learning-go-idiomatic-approach.md

 ### Literals

-**Integer literals** are normally base ten, but different prefixes are used to indicate other bases: `0b` for binary (base two), `0o` or leading 0 with no letter for octal (base eight), or `0x` for hexadecimal (base sixteen).
+**Integer literals** are normally base ten, but different prefixes are used to indicate other bases: `0b` for binary (base two), `0o` or leading 0 with no letter follow for octal (base eight), or `0x` for hexadecimal (base sixteen).

 **Rune literals** represent characters and are surrounded by single quotes.
 In Go, Single quotes and double quotes